 Some people love to hear about tools.
 I gave up trying to find the perfect tool on a free trial and decided to make use of what I already had and knew.

-I am a big fan of Wunderlist.
+I was a big fan of Wunderlist.
 I was a bigger fan still, of Wunderkit, but the company stopped investing in it – too much of a project management tool for its time management/getting things done market.

-Wunderlist is a highly capable task list manager.
+Wunderlist was a highly capable task list manager.
 It’s by far the best (for me) that I have found, with a great User Interface (UI).
 And I stretched it right to the limits of its capabilities.

 Another tool I use a lot is Trello.
 This is a Kanban tool – and one of several on the market.
 In this case, I have no idea if it’s the best: it’s the one I started using, and I stuck with it.